nboughton/swnt/README.md

     swnt new sector

 You can optionally add the -l flag if you want cell text to be coloured according to Tech Level.
 When you choose to write a sector a new folder will be created and each system will be provided with its own folder.
 This is designed to make it easy to correlate notes on a per system basis and keep things reasonably well organised.
+Each folder will contain a text file with the primary world's rolled information (biosphere, temperature, techlevel... etc.).
+There is also a 10% possiblity of a secondary world and 30% possibility of a point of interest.

 ![A generated sector](screenshot.png "A generated sector")